tulasikodi/Sales_Forecasting/README.md

 ## Forecasting (2015-2016)
 - **Positive Outlook**: The forecasted sales for 2015 and 2016 show a continued upward trend, indicating potential for growth and expansion.
 - **Confidence Interval**: The shaded area around the forecast line highlights the range of potential sales outcomes, allowing for risk management and contingency planning.

+## Time Series Decomposition:
+- the time series data was decomposed into three main components:

+ - **Trend:** A steady upward movement was observed over the years, indicating consistent growth in sales.
+ - **Seasonality:** Clear seasonal patterns were observed, particularly a drop in July and a rise during the year-end months (October-December).
+ - **Noise:** Irregular fluctuations, especially the dip in 2013, were observed that couldn’t be explained solely by trend or seasonality.

 <img src="https://github.com/user-attachments/assets/d4dd3a96-ab30-4d2c-ab31-17233bbd35a5" alt="Screenshot" width="700">